bivainis/keabook/README.md

 - maybe: dropdown for user roles

 Technical Specs.
 The program must:
-• Be single page
+- Singlepage
-• Use Localstorage
+- Use Localstorage
-• todo: Use Geolocation

 Misc.
 - todo: write a function for storing data to local storage